Day trip to Duke Energy Children’s Museum

 Looking for day trips from Louisville?
 Duke Energy Children’s Museum is in Cincinnati and makes for an easy single day trip for families with young children.

-There is a lot going on a Union Terminal where the Duke Energy Children’s Museum is locationed – they are repairing and restoring the building and surrounding area and opening up portions of the museum as the finish.
+For 2020, check their status of being open before going!
+There is a lot going on a Union Terminal where the Duke Energy Children’s Museum is located – they are repairing and restoring the building and surrounding area and opening up portions of the museum as the finish.
 The Children’s Museum is open!

 Admission to the Duke Energy Children’s Museum ranges from $5.50 to $10.50 so this is a really affordable museum and it is open 10am to 5pm (11am-6pm on Sundays).
 Before you head out, you can check their website to learn about the other exhibits.
 We noticed that there were additional fees to access the special exhibits – basically and up-charge on your basic admission.
 There is a $5 parking fee.
 Note, if you leave and come back that day, you can show your parking ticket to the front desk and they’ll take care of it so you don’t have to pay twice!